 - if your child has stridor (a harsh noise heard when breathing in) while they are calm and not upset, take them to your doctor or the nearest hospital straight away

-- if there is severe breathing difficulty or distress, or your child becomes blue, pale or drowsy, dial 111 for urgent medical help (see When should I seek help?)
+- if there is severe breathing difficulty or distress, or your child becomes blue, pale or drowsy, dial 111 within New Zealand for urgent medical help (use the appropriate emergency number in other countries)

 - there is effective treatment for severe episodes of croup

 - steam doesn't help and may lead to accidental burns – do not use it

 Croup is a viral illness in young children, which causes narrowing of the upper airways.
 Some children have recurrent croup and this may require further assessment.

 How does croup develop?